SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 # The long version

-When I record such videos (as above), I also like to follow up with the slightly longer text version (just because some prefer not to watch videos).&nbsp; It is a bit more work and sometimes when it is written down it is easier to refer to.&nbsp; So I will run through here a summation of the videos.
+When I record such videos (as above), I also like to follow up with the slightly longer text version (just because some prefer not to watch videos).
+It is a bit more work and sometimes when it is written down it is easier to refer to.
+So I will run through here a summation of the videos.

 ## Getting Started with Visual Studio 2015